-by G. M. Tamás, transcribed from a lecture given at "The Idea of Communism, Philosophy, and Art", 2012
+by G. M. Tamás, transcribed from a lecture given at "The Idea of Communism" conference, 2012

 Our beloved heroine has said our choice is ‘socialism or barbarism.’
 It is quite clear what she meant.
 Capitalism threatens to annihilate civilisation.
 Socialism took it upon itself to save it.
 By ‘socialism’ we should understand ‘the real movement’ – trade unions, workers’ parties, workers’ councils, proletarian revolutions, a large body of theory and of committed art, and the resulting systems of government – that set its face against capital and the bourgeois state, and thus, has attempted to save and transform civilisation as it has found it.
 Civilisation has certainly survived, such as it is, thanks to socialism, nuclear war has been averted and, for a while, we have perhaps witnessed a slight attenuation of cruelty and a minuscule retreat of misery and inequality, at least there, where the workers’ movement could force temporary compromises on the adversary.
 While fighting barbarism and saving civilisation, socialism became barbarous itself and was compelled to forget how to be socialist.